feelcuspcheese/apptandr/docs/TECHNICAL_SPEC.md

 * [ ] After device reboot, scheduled runs are restored (alarms re‑registered).
 * [ ] No experimental Compose APIs used; no compiler warnings about experimental APIs (suppressed via compiler flags).
 * [ ] Release APK builds and uploads to GitHub releases via CI.
+* [ ] **Run cleanup:** After a run finishes (success or failure), the run is automatically removed from the scheduled runs list.
+* [ ] **Concurrency:** If a run is already active, a second scheduled run logs a warning and does not start.
+* [ ] **Missing references:** If a site, museum, or credential referenced by a scheduled run is deleted before the run triggers, the run fails gracefully with a logged error and is removed.

 ---